10 awesome, fierce feminist anthems

-Crank up these tunes by fierce ladies (and gents) in honor of Women's History Month.
+Crank up these tunes by powerful ladies like Aretha Franklin and Sleater-Kinney—and, fine, a couple of gents, too—in honor of Women's History Month

 Photograph: Dusty Lombardo

 If the term "feminist music" conjures up images of the Lilith Fair—or, on the opposite end of the spectrum, the Spice Girls and their message of "girl power"—then allow us to expand your worldview.
 In honor of Women's History Month, we’ve compiled a list of ten amazing songs with a feminist bent.
 Not all of our selections are exclusively by women; Fugazi’s "Suggestion," a bracing anti-rape anthem, was written by a man from a female perspective.
 Nor are they all explicitly political: Aretha Franklin doesn't need to say the word feminism in "Respect" to get her message of female empowerment across.
 But what they do have in common is a decidedly pro-woman message, which is something we can always get on board with—no matter what month it is.

 “Rebel Girl” by Bikini Kill

 Despite frontwoman Kathleen Hanna’s objections to being pegged as the mouthpiece of riot grrrl, this Bikini Kill song is among the movement’s most enduring anthems.
 As an ode to female bonds, the tune was downright revolutionary for girls who may have otherwise felt alienated from their peers.
 Any young woman who’s found themselves in the throes of a girl crush—be it romantic or simply a deep platonic admiration—will recognize themselves in the lyrics: “I really like you / I really wanna be / Your best friend / Be mine, rebel girl.”

 “Independent Women Part 1” by Destiny’s Child